arthurtira/spring-boot-sqs-example/README.md

 # spring-boot-sqs-example
-Example application to show show how you can send and consume messages to and from an AWS SQS queue with Spring Boot
+Example application to show how to send and consume messages to and from an AWS SQS queue with Spring Boot

 # What you will need to run the application
  1. An AWS account